markisrt4/mrtechforge.github.io/services/mrtf-line.md

 <div class="services-divider"></div>

 <section class="service-section">
-  <h2 class="services-heading">How MRTF-Line Works</h2>
+  <h2 class="services-heading">How It Works</h2>

   <div class="phone-services-card">
     <ol class="how-it-works-steps">
-      <li><strong>We set up your MRTF-Line number.</strong> You get a dedicated phone &amp; text line managed by M.R.
+      <li><strong>We set up your dedicated number.</strong> You get a managed phone &amp; text line configured by M.R.
 TechForge.</li>
       <li>
         <strong>You pick your add-ons.</strong>
-        Choose from call menus, hours &amp; routing, voicemail upgrades,
+        Choose from call menus, routing, voicemail upgrades, after-hours behavior,
-        <strong>Slack notifications</strong>, secure messaging, 2FA delivery, and dashboard access.
+        <strong>Slack notifications</strong>, secure messaging, 2FA delivery, and dashboards.
       </li>
-      <li><strong>We customize everything to your organization.</strong> Greetings, menus, routing, and responses are built around how you actually work.</li>
+      <li><strong>We customize the behavior.</strong> Greetings, menus, routing rules, and responses are built around how you actually work.</li>
-      <li><strong>You focus on people, not phone systems.</strong> When you need changes, MRTF handles them — or you can use the dashboard if you prefer.</li>
+      <li><strong>You focus on people, not phone systems.</strong> When you need changes, MRTF handles them — or you can use a dashboard if you prefer.</li>
     </ol>
   </div>
 </section>